ArunHub/Q-A/css.md

 **Tips:**

+To truncate text inside table cell , use max width on table cell so that child element can adjust depending on parent

 need to quickly visually see the rectangles that make up all elements of the page?

 * {outline: 1px solid red;}